Azure/azure-sdk-for-java/sdk/management/docs/DESIGN.md

 - `withNewResource(String name, Sku sku, ...)` takes a few required parameters for the dependent resource, and create it automatically when provisioning current resource.
 - `withExistingResource(T resource)` takes the existing dependent resource.
 - `withExistingResource(String id)` or `withExistingResource(SubResource resource)` takes the resource ID of the existing dependent resource, if only the ID is required by current resource.

+### Action on resource

+Other than management of life-cycle on Azure resource, resource collection API and resource instance supports action method, which could trigger change of state on the Azure resource.

+Actions should be supported by resource API, e.g. `virtualMachine.restart()`.

+For actions that is frequently called, consider providing it in resource collection API as well, e.g. `computeManager.virtualMachines().restart(resourceGroupName, name)`.
+This saves the request to initiate the resource instance.

 ### List and paging